Federal judge in Texas rules Obama health-care law unconstitutional

 The lawsuit was initiated by Texas’s attorney general Ken Paxton, who describes himself as a tea party conservative, with support from 18 GOP counterparts and a governor.
 The plaintiffs argue that the entire ACA is invalid.
 They trace their argument to the Supreme Court’s 2012 ruling in which Chief Justice John Roberts Jr. wrote for the majority that the penalty the law created for Americans who do not carry health insurance is constitutional because Congress “does have the power to impose a tax on those without health insurance.”

 As part of a tax overhaul a year ago, congressional Republicans pushed through a change in which that ACA penalty will be eliminated, starting in January.
-The lawsuit argues that, with the enforcement of the insurance requirement gone, there is no longer a tax, so the law is not constitutional anymore.
+The lawsuit argues that, with the enforcement of the insurance requirement gone, there is no longer a tax, so the law no longer is constitutional.

 “Once the heart of the ACA – the individual mandate – is declared unconstitutional, the remainder of the ACA must also fall,” the lawsuit said.

+In his 55-page opinion, O’Connor writes that the individual mandate is unconstitutional, saying that it “can no longer be fairly read as an exercise of Congress’ tax power.”The judge also concludes that this insurance requirement “is essential to and inseverable from the remainder of the ACA.”

 In a court brief and an accompanying letter to congressional leaders, the Justice Department did not go that far.
-Justice officials contended that, once the insurance mandate’s penalty is gone next month, that will invalidate the ACA’s consumer protections, such as its ban on charging more or refusing to cover people with pre-existing medical conditions.
+Justice officials contended that, once the insurance mandate’s penalty is gone next month, that move will invalidate the ACA’s consumer protections, such as its ban on charging more or refusing to cover people with preexisting medical conditions.
 But the administration argued that many other parts of the law could be considered legally distinct and thus can continue.

 Just before the brief’s deadline, three Justice attorneys involved with the case withdrew from it.

 In the letter to Congress, then-attorney general Jeff Sessions said that Justice was taking this position “”with the approval of the president of the United States.”
-President Trump has vowed since his campaign to dismantle the law, a main domestic achievement of his predecessor, and the administration has been taking steps on its own to foster alternative insurance that tends to be less expensive because it skirts ACA requirements.
+President Donald Trump has vowed since his campaign to dismantle the law, a main domestic achievement of his precessor, and the administration has been taking steps on its own to foster alternative insurance that tends to be less expensive because it skirts ACA requirements.

 The lawsuit has been opposed by a coalition of 17 Democratic attorneys general, led by California Attorney General Xavier Becerra, a former congressman.
-The Democrats contend that the Republican tax law will lower the federal penalty for being uninsured to $0, but does not negate the ACA’s constitutionality.
+The Democrats contend that while the Republican tax law will eliminate the federal penalty for being uninsured, it does not negate the ACA’s constitutionality.

+“Today’s misguided ruling will not deter us.
+Our coalition will continue to fight in court for the health and well being for all Americans,” Becerra said in a statement after the ruling Friday.

 During oral arguments in September, O’Connor asked more pointed questions than of the Democratic attorneys general than of the Republicans.

 The midterm elections last month have altered the political map in the case.
-In Wisconsin, an incoming Democratic attorney general, Josh Kaul, campaigned on a promise to withdraw the state from the lawsuit, but Wisconsin’s Republican Legislature and departing Republican Gov. Scott Walker have tried in a lame-duck session to block his ability to do that.
-In Maine, departing Republican Gov. Paul LePage joined the lawsuit, but the state attorney general’s office told the court last month that the governor did not have power to do so on his own.
+In Wisconsin, an incoming Democratic attorney general, Josh Kaul, campaigned on a promise to withdraw the state from the lawsut, but Wisconsin’s Republican legislature and outgoing Gov. Scott Walker, R, have tried in a lameduck session to block his ability to do that.
+In Maine, outgoing Gov. Paul LePage, R, joined the lawsuit, but the state attorney general’s office told the court last month that the governor did not have power to do so on his own.